callumhackett/obsidian_polka_theme/README.md

 ## Fonts

-Font taste is personal, so the user is left to select which fonts are loaded via the main settings.
-The font used in the preview images here is Franklin Gothic, which you already have if you have Windows.
+Font taste is personal.
+Polka has opinions on default fonts for Windows (Franklin Gothic) and Mac (Helvetica Neue) but any fonts you select in your main settings (`Appearance > Font`) will override these.

+Franklin Gothic is the font used in the prevew images here.
 If you want a good, free alternative, try [Rubik](https://fonts.google.com/specimen/Rubik).

 ## Plugin Support